lab-101010/127.0.0.1/game/breakout-rl-a3c/readme.md

     4. The player gets one point for each brick broken

 ## The AI
-The AI uses Deep Convolutional Neural Network and reinforcement learning algorithm on game environment from gym OpenAI
+The AI uses Deep Convolutional Neural Network and reinforcement learning algorithm on game environment called gym and developped by [OpenAI](https://github.com/openai).

+- I use the A3C algorithm from a3c paper.

-- If it succeeds => positive reward(+1), negative reward otherwise.
-And we repeat the action  until the agent learn by itself how to avoid these objects (RL magic !)
+- If the Agent succeeds => gets positive reward(+1) or a negative reward otherwise.
+And we repeat the action until the agent learns how to play the game (RL magic !)
 - Some applications of this project
     - computer vision & image processing
     - self-driving perception